Mediation

 What Sets Longstanding Mediation Attorneys Apart in Minneapolis

 Years of experience in Minneapolis courts mean seasoned divorce mediation attorneys can anticipate local procedures and help clients avoid common obstacles.
 Sobol Family Law understands what judges and mediators expect in family law sessions, drawing on a long history of local relationships.
 Brian Sobol’s board certification and decades of service in the region help ensure that complex financial disclosures, custom parenting schedules, and unique property issues receive detailed attention.
 Clients trust that the guidance they receive will reflect Minnesota divorce law and practical realities.
 Couples benefit from this knowledge as the firm supports each side within an approach that respects both Minnesota statutes and local standards.
-This firm foundation reassures clients handling important family transitions through mediation.

 To learn more about your options from our Minneapolis mediation lawyers, call (866) 484-4079 or fill out the online contact form today.